 Yes, I have one of these, too!
 Here you go.

 Yes, one of these too, as well!
 Click through to see it.

-STUDENT SCHOOL ASSIGNMENT INTERVIEW/QUESTIONS POLICY:
+EDUCATIONAL USE OF BLOG POSTS AND STUDENT SCHOOL ASSIGNMENT INTERVIEW/QUESTIONS POLICY:

-I will not be available to answer questions for your school assignments.
+Students: I will not be available to answer questions for your school assignments.
 One, because it takes up a lot of time.
 Two, because most of the very general questions you will ask are better answered for the purposes of your assignment by books and articles on writing/publishing.
 Libraries and Google exist for a reason.
 Use them.
 Three, because your teacher shouldn’t be assigning you to bother people on the Internet.
 You may tell them I said it’s a crap thing to do.